There are many ways to make a positive impact on the life of someone else. You might be surprised to find that your life gets better too.

 DVSC provides counseling, crisis intervention, professional training, information and referral, support groups, emergency shelter, community education, and legal system advocacy for both men and women.
 Volunteers are needed to help with office projects such as hanging signs/posters locally and other awareness raising efforts.
 Men and women are both welcome to participate.

-This is a free after-school program for students in grades 1-6.
-Activities For Kids include:
+This is a free after-school program for students in grades one to six.
+Activities for kids include:

 The REACH program serves the poor and underemployed with emergency food and a clothing room.
 Volunteers help to sort and distribute these goods.
 A volunteer desiring more direct contact with those receiving services should speak with the site contact.
 Volunteers are usually asked to volunteer once a week.